Skip to main content

 Permission modes

 Claude Code supports several permission modes that control how tools are approved.
+See Permission modes for when to use each one.
 Set the defaultMode in your settings files:

 ModeDescription